jonaskon/sweng-public/exams/final/2019/THEORY.md

 Which of the following are reasons the MVC pattern is not suitable for Android?

-- [ ] MVC is only for websites
+- [n] MVC is only for websites
-- [ ] MVC was not designed with smartphone apps in mind
+- [N] MVC was not designed with smartphone apps in mind
-- [ ] In Android, only the View can handle inputs
+- [Y] In Android, only the View can handle inputs
-- [ ] In Android, Controllers cannot call Models
+- [n] In Android, Controllers cannot call Models

 ---